 Photoelectric photometry is a time-consuming and meticulous process involving multiple measurements of the variable star, a comparison star, a check star, and the sky background for every single data point submitted, as well as a preliminary calibration process to determine how to transform the observer's data.
 This may seem like a lot of work for a single data point, but calibrated photoelectric photometry provides very precise, accurate data for many small amplitude variables, and is greatly valued by astrophysicists.
 Furthermore, nearly all PEP targets are bright variables, most brighter than 7th magnitude.
 Many of these stars are nearly impossible to observe with large telescopes, and many bright but astrophysically important variables (like Betelgeuse) have been neglected by all but the amateur community.
 Photoelectric data by AAVSO and other amateur photometrists thus provide an important record for many important variables in our sky.
 And although professional observers rarely perform photometry of bright stars, these objects aretargets for other kinds of professional observing programs like ultrahigh resolution spectroscopy and optical and near-infrared interferometry.
 Calibrated PEP data from the AAVSO can then be used to correlate the optical photometric behavior with other observables.

-The AAVSO PEP program has been formally operating since 1983 and the data archive contains over 52,000 observations.
-At any given time, we have 15-20 active observers, and they are scattered world-wide.
-We have observers in Greece, Italy, South Africa, Australia, New Zealand, and throughout the United States.
-We would like to have more observers in the program, no matter where you are.
+The AAVSO PEP program has been formally operating since 1983 and the data archive contains over 52,000 observations, by a number of observers from all around the world including Greece, Italy, South Africa, Australia, New Zealand, Canada, and throughout the United States.

 Jim Fox (firstname.lastname@example.org ), the Chairman of the AAVSO's PEP Committee will help you get started.
 He will advise you in any technical matters concerning photometers, telescopes and observing techniques.
 Finder charts for all stars in the program are maintained by AAVSO Headquarters and are available on the AAVSO web site.
 You will submit your observations directly to the AAVSO database using tools that are available on the web site.

-Technical and scientific assistance for the AAVSO PEP Program is currently provided at AAVSO Headquarters by Dr. Matthew Templeton (firstname.lastname@example.org ).
+Assistance for the AAVSO PEP Program is currently provided at AAVSO Headquarters by Elizabeth Waagen (email@example.com ).

 Please see The Photoelectric Photometry Observing Program of the AAVSO: An Introduction by Committee Chair Jim Fox.